 They produce fragrant, trumpet-shaped flowers on top of tall stems.
-These plants are attractive to butterflies, birds and bees and lovely as cut flowers.
+These beauties are attractive to butterflies, birds and bees, and lovely as cut flowers.

 The name is derived from a poem by Virgil, in which a shepherdess named Amaryllis had unrequited love for a gardener named Alteo.
 She walked to his door daily for one month and pierced her own heart each day with a golden arrow.
 The blood from Amaryllis’ heart creates beautiful flowers along the path.
 The new flower was called – Amaryllis.

 Amaryllis symbolizes self-confidence and pride.

 Amaryllis is also the common name for the genus Hippeastrum which was separated from the genus Amaryllis in the 19th century.

 Hybridization of the Amaryllis began centuries ago.
 The hybrids we commonly call “Amaryllis” are classified in the genus Hippeastrum and they are often, but incorrectly known as Amaryllis.